kannancmohan/argocd-aoa/README.md

 ### Monitoring
-The sw stack used for monitoring system and applications.
-These tools specifically provide node and container statistics, which allow developers to analyse real-time metrics of containers and nodes
+The software stack used for monitoring system and applications.
+These tools allow to analyze real-time metrics of containers and nodes
 <table style='font-family:"Courier New", Courier, monospace; font-size:100%'>
     <tr>
         <th colspan="3">Monitoring Tools</th>